IDEA-Research/Grounded-Segment-Anything/README.md

 # Grounded-Segment-Anything
 [![YouTube](https://badges.aleen42.com/src/youtube.svg)](https://www.youtube.com/watch?v=GuEDDBWrN24&t=521s) [![Open in Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://github.com/camenduru/grounded-segment-anything-colab) [![HuggingFace Space](https://img.shields.io/badge/🤗-HuggingFace%20Space-cyan.svg)](https://huggingface.co/spaces/IDEA-Research/Grounded-SAM) [![ModelScope Official Demo](https://img.shields.io/badge/ModelScope-Official%20Demo-important)](https://modelscope.cn/studios/tuofeilunhifi/Grounded-Segment-Anything/summary) [![Huggingface Demo by Community](https://img.shields.io/badge/Huggingface-Demo%20by%20Community-red)](https://huggingface.co/spaces/yizhangliu/Grounded-Segment-Anything) [![Stable-Diffusion WebUI](https://img.shields.io/badge/Stable--Diffusion-WebUI%20by%20Community-critical)](https://github.com/continue-revolution/sd-webui-segment-anything) [![Jupyter Notebook Demo](https://img.shields.io/badge/Demo-Jupyter%20Notebook-informational)](./grounded_sam.ipynb)

 We plan to create a very interesting demo by combining [Grounding DINO](https://github.com/IDEA-Research/GroundingDINO) and [Segment Anything](https://github.com/facebookresearch/segment-anything) which aims to detect and segment Anything with text inputs!
 And we will continue to improve it and create more interesting demos based on this foundation.

 We are very willing to **help everyone share and promote new projects** based on Segment-Anything, we highlight some excellent projects here: [Highlight Extension Projects](#bulb-highlight-extension-projects).
 You can submit a new issue (with `project` tag) or a new pull request to add new project's links.

-**🔥 Highlighted Projects**

-- Checkout the [Segment Everything Everywhere All at Once](https://github.com/UX-Decoder/Segment-Everything-Everywhere-All-At-Once) demo!
-It supports segmenting with various types of prompts (text, point, scribble, referring image, etc.) and any combination of prompts.
-- Checkout the [OpenSeeD](https://github.com/IDEA-Research/OpenSeeD) for the interactive segmentation with box input to generate mask.

-**Why this project?**
+**🍄 Why Building this Project?**
 The **core idea** behind this project is to **combine the strengths of different models in order to build a very powerful pipeline for solving complex problems**.
 And it's worth mentioning that this is a workflow for combining strong expert models, where **all parts can be used separately or in combination, and can be replaced with any similar but different models (like replacing Grounding DINO with GLIP or other detectors / replacing Stable-Diffusion with ControlNet or GLIGEN/ Combining with ChatGPT)**.

+**🍊 Preliminary Works**
 - [Segment Anything](https://github.com/facebookresearch/segment-anything) is a strong segmentation model.
 But it needs prompts (like boxes/points) to generate masks.
 - [Grounding DINO](https://github.com/IDEA-Research/GroundingDINO) is a strong zero-shot detector which is capable of to generate high quality boxes and labels with free-form text.
 - [OSX](https://osx-ubody.github.io/) is a strong and efficient one-stage motion capture method to generate high quality 3D human mesh from monucular image.
 We also release a large-scale upper-body dataset UBody for a more accurate reconstrution in the upper-body scene.
+- [Stable-Diffusion](https://github.com/CompVis/stable-diffusion) is an amazing strong text-to-image diffusion model.
+- [BLIP](https://github.com/salesforce/lavis) is a wonderful language-vision model for image understanding.
+- [Visual ChatGPT](https://github.com/microsoft/visual-chatgpt) is a wonderful tool that connects ChatGPT and a series of Visual Foundation Models to enable sending and receiving images during chatting.

+**🔥 Highlighted Projects**

+- Checkout the [Segment Everything Everywhere All at Once](https://github.com/UX-Decoder/Segment-Everything-Everywhere-All-At-Once) demo!
+It supports segmenting with various types of prompts (text, point, scribble, referring image, etc.) and any combination of prompts.
+- Checkout the [OpenSeeD](https://github.com/IDEA-Research/OpenSeeD) for the interactive segmentation with box input to generate mask.

+**🍉 The Supported Amazing Demos**

 - The combination of `Grounding DINO + SAM` enable to **detect and segment everything at any levels** with text inputs!
 - The combination of `BLIP + Grounding DINO + SAM` for **automatic labeling system**!
 - The combination of `Grounding DINO + SAM + Stable-diffusion` for **data-factory, generating new data**!